Richard Armitage

 After graduating from the London Academy of Music and Dramatic Art (LAMDA), Armitage initially sought theatre work and was a member of the Royal Shakespeare Company (RSC).
 He turned to film and television roles when he noticed that leading stage roles went to actors with name recognition who could bring in patrons to fill venues.
 After twelve years away and having earned that name recognition, Armitage returned to the stage in 2014, taking his first leading role in a major production.
 He played John Proctor in the successful and critically acclaimed production of The Crucible at The Old Vic, and earned an Olivier Award nomination for Best Actor.

 One of Armitage's trademarks is his baritone voice, which he has employed as a voice actor since 2006.
-While working on the TV series Robin Hood, he was asked to record audiobooks for the first season of that series.
-Armitage has recorded several audiobooks and has worked as a narrator on TV, radio shows, and adverts.
+While working on the television series Robin Hood, he was asked to record audiobooks for the first season of that series.
+Armitage has recorded several audiobooks and has worked as a narrator on television, radio shows, and adverts.
 In 2022, he ventured into video games for the first time, providing the voice of the Daemon Prince Be'lakor in Total War: Warhammer III.

 Biography from the Wikipedia article Richard Armitage (actor).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.